NodyHub/blog/content/posts/2020-06-kubernetes-network-policy-verification.md

 - Network Policies
 ---

-Implement a techincal check that verifies implemented security measurements.
-In case of network policy, try to established a blocked network connections.
-Keep the checks as simple as possible and propgate the results in existing monitoring solution.
+Implement a technical check that verifies implemented security measurements.
+In case of network policy, try to establish a blocked network connection.
+Keep the checks as simple as possible and propagate the results in existing monitoring solution.

 <!--more-->